 Back in the day, traditional wisdom said social media didn’t yield sales.
 It was something a business used for brand awareness and to communicate with customers.
 But app makers have bridged the gap.
 Facebook recently added a buy button business owners can add to their page.
 Twitter followed quickly behind by partnering with ecommerce platforms to integrate buy buttons into Twitter.
 Similar integrations for Instagram and Pinterest have been developed, in addition to Snapchat’s pioneering cash-through-social functionalities.
 Imagine your customers being able to buy someone else’s product directly from a tweet.
 Get on this ecommerce trend before your competitors do.

 Picture this: you’re on a website, browsing lazily, when you click on watches under accessories.
 Suddenly, a small popup alerts you that for the next hour only, all watches are 50% off.
 Whether or not you were actually planning on buying a watch, this is a sale you’d find hard to pass up.
 If you know how to do it well, a flash sale is not just a momentary bump in conversions, but a way to build long-term trust and raise your retention rate.
 With the holiday season just around the corner, this summer is a great time to explore this ecommerce trend and see how flash sales can help out your business.

 The basics of selling never change.
-Offer a great product at a reasonable price.
+Offer a great summer product at a reasonable price.
 But the finer points of selling online, the things that make the difference between a conversion and a bounce, are changing all the time.
 Following these tips will help you stay trendy for the summer and win sales.